Pxomox-Astronomy-Lab/proxmox-astronomy-lab/docs/compliance-security/hardening-guides/ubuntu2404-server-lts-cis-l2-golden-image/kernel-hardening-ubuntu2404-lts-cis-golden-image.md

 | **SSH Access Control**    | Enforcement of SSH security settings, including root access restrictions and key-based authentication. |
 | **Logging & Compliance**  | Security-related events are logged and monitored for anomalies. |

-✅ **Ensuring the Ubuntu 24.04 LTS CIS Level 2 Golden Image is hardened and meets security compliance standards.**
+âœ… **Ensuring the Ubuntu 24.04 LTS CIS Level 2 Golden Image is hardened and meets security compliance standards.**

 ---